blbadger/blbadger.github.io/generative-adversarials.md

 ![large fcgan]({{https://blbadger.github.io}}/neural_networks/bagan_generated_flowers.png)

-These images look quite realistic, but
+These images look quite realistic, but the truth is that they are far from what we want from a GAN: the are both overfit and underfit at the same time.